Antibiotic Awareness Week

 Resources for Antibiotic Awareness Week

-To assist hospitals and health service facilities promote Antibiotic Awareness Week, the ACSQHC has developed resources to support this years’ theme.
+To assist hospitals and health service facilities promote Antibiotic Awareness Week, the ACSQHC has developed resources.
 Resources available include:

 - pocket cards